G

 Gouldian finches are often trapped by humans for the pet trade.
 This is highly illegal.

 Over the last few centuries, the Gouldian finch has faced numerous threats from habitat loss (especially from rampant fires), predators, herbivorous competitors, diseases, and parasites (such as mites).
-This species paid a heavy price for its striking colors, which make them a conspicuous and noticeable target for trappers and predators alike.
+This species paid a heavy price for its striking colors, which make it a conspicuous and noticeable target for trappers and predators alike.
 Large numbers of them were trapped by humans for private use.
 Australia banned trapping and exportation in the 1980s, though the species continues to be bred in captivity.
-The IUCN Red List currently considers them to be near threatened.
+The IUCN Red List currently considers them to be of Least Concern.
 The Australian government lists them as endangered.

 What eats the Gouldian finch?